RELX: Mercury contamination in Grassy Narrows

 The mercury contamination of the Wabigoon River in Ontario Canada by a corporate subsidiary between 1962 and 1970 was "one of the worst cases of environmental poisoning in Canadian history."
 Reed sold the Dryden Mill to Great Lakes Forest Products in 1980.
-As of 2017 Grassy Narrows First Nation chief Simon Fobister stated that the river remained highly contaminated.
+As of 2017, Grassy Narrows First Nation chief Simon Fobister stated that the river remained highly contaminated.

-Boycott
+Academic journal prices

 Reed Elsevier has been criticised for the high prices of its journals and services, especially those published by Elsevier.
 It has also supported SOPA, PIPA and the Research Works Act, although it no longer supports the last.
 Because of this, members of the scientific community have boycotted Elsevier journals.
 In January 2012, the boycott gained an online pledge and petition (The Cost of Knowledge) initiated by mathematician and Fields medalist Sir Timothy Gowers.
 The movement has received support from noted science bloggers, such as biologist Jonathan Eisen.
 Between 2012 and February 2023, about 20,500 scientists signed The Cost of Knowledge boycott.